hongpham/Workshop-Protect-your-IoT-fleet/Lab 3 - Detect and react to compromised devices/README.md

 From the IoT management console, click **Defend**,**Detect**, **Security Profiles**, **Create your first security profile**.
 Name this security profile as **LargeMessageSize**.

 Create a behavior named **messageSize**.
-We ask Device Defender to observe **Message size** metric and alert us if the size of the message going out of the device is greater than 30000 bytes - which is larger than the regular message size that SensorDevice01 and SensorDevice02 usually send to AWS IoT in 5 minutes.
-We ask Device Defender to aggregate metric every 5 minutes as one datapoint.
+We ask Device Defender to observe **Message size** metric and alert us if the size of the message going out of the device is greater than 35000 bytes - which is larger than the regular message size that SensorDevice01 and SensorDevice02 usually send to AWS IoT.
 And if a device is in violation of this behavior for two datapoints, then the alarm will be trigger.
 For **Datapoints to Clear**, we choose to clear the alarm if the offending device is no longer in violation of this behavior for 2 conservative datapoints.

 <img src="../images/behaviors.png"/>